-Due to the generous support of the National Science Foundation and the Halliburton Foundation, funds are available to support faculty with stipends and and pay for LAs to support course transformations.
+Due to the generous support of the National Science Foundation and PhysTec, funds are available to pay for LAs to support active engagement in introductory physics courses.

 What are the goals of an LA Program?